jgkramer/jgkramer.github.io/_posts/2023-01-28-Solar-Generation.md

 [^2]: All times have converted to Standard Time for comparability, which is why the sunset time in June may seem early for those used to Daylight Savings time.

-The graph, and table below, also shows that the "shoulder" months in the fall and spring are closer to higher summer than they are to lower winter production.
+Note also that the "shoulder" months in the fall and spring are closer to higher summer than they are to lower winter production.
 For example, ideal solar generation per day in March is 84% that of June (compared to December at 52%).

 <STYLE TYPE="text/css">
 <!--